-Electric Vehicles: The Future Of East African Safari Travel?
+Electric Vehicles: The Future Of East African Safaris?

 October 2019 saw the arrival of our first electric, solar-powered safari vehicle which joined the fleet at Ol Pejeta Bush Camp in northern Kenya.
 Its arrival will not only enhance the game-viewing experience for guests but is also a testament to Asilia’s commitment to sustainability.
 All of our camps run mainly on solar power and our electric safari vehicle will be charged using this solar power.